 If you are after a bit of luxury, or a romantic getaway, consider Mudstone Suites.
 These suites come with all the usual amenities, including a coffee machine, barbecue, and sun terrace.
 Some suites also have their own spa and sauna!
 Just note, the property is located on an unsealed road.

-Both Big Brook Cottages and Rainbow Trail Chalets are very highly rated, and I’d consider either of them on our next visit to Pemberton.
+Both Big Brook Retreat and Rainbow Trail Chalets are very highly rated, and I’d consider either of them on our next visit to Pemberton.
 Click on the links to view the full range of facilities and amenities on offer at these properties, as well as the price.

 Maybe not budget but definitely on the cheaper end of the scale and good value for money is the Karri Forest Motel.
 All rooms are air-conditioned, have a TV, and barbecue facilities are provided.
 The gym and swimming pool are available for use all year round.